j0st/PoliticalLLM/README.md

 </p>

 Code for the master's thesis _“Steering Large Language Models towards Political Ideologies on Prompt-Level”_.
 Demo is available [here](huggingface.co/spaces/jost/PoliticalLLM).
+This framework automatically evaluates the political ideology of LLMs with two ideology tests: [Wahl-O-Mat](https://www.wahl-o-mat.de/bundestagswahl2021/app/main_app.html) and [Political Compass Test](https://www.politicalcompass.org/test/de).
+You can evaluate a base model or a manipulated model.
+Manipulation is done through Prompt Enginnering and RAG.
+The model can be directly steered towards a target <b>German</b> political party (impersonation) or indirectly (RAG with most similar contexts from manifesto database or random ideological triggers from same database).
+For the RAG model, <b>German</b> manifesto data from the [Manifesto Project](https://manifesto-project.wzb.eu/) is embedded and saved in a Chroma vector database.

 ## Quickstart
 Create a new venv (Python 3.9.18) and clone the repo.
+(Note: Make sure to have enough disk space as the script downloads a sentence embedding model)

 `git clone https://github.com/j0st/PoliticalLLM`